 If mediation fails, the parties will prepare for trial either on all the issues or on a subset of issues they were unable to settle.
 Again, the more complex a couple’s situation is, the longer this process will take.
 In the context of a complicated financial situation, such as a married couple that owns a family business, it will take longer to set a trial date, and the trial itself will also last longer.
 Divorces decided at trial will take approximately a year on average, but may last up to two years or more in certain circumstances.

 Contested divorces can take a substantial toll on the well-being of a family.
 Don’t go through this alone.
-Call David J. Crouse & Associates today.
+Call Crouse Erickson today.